 - Irregular hours and early starting times.
 Rosters that make it hard to get enough refreshing quality sleep can lead to fatigue.

 - Tight scheduling.
-Stressful work with tight schedules contribute to fatigue.
+Stressful work with tight schedules contributes to fatigue.

 - Insufficient time to recover.
 Fatigue can also be caused by not having enough time to rest and recover between shifts.

 - Poor driving conditions.
-Some of the following conditions can also affect your concentration and therefore make driving more difficult.
+Some of these conditions can also affect your concentration and therefore make driving more difficult.

 - hot weather (hot & stuffy in the cabin)